-Gartner defines cloud HCM suites for 1,000+ employee enterprises as cloud application suites that deliver functionality for attracting, developing, engaging, retaining and managing employees.
-Cloud HCM suites for 1,000+ employee enterprises are designed to support transactions and/or analytical processing for more than one of the following use cases within a single integrated solution: Manage organization and employee historical data, life cycle processes and transactional employee/manager self-service; Attract and retain talent through talent sourcing, applicant tracking, internal mobility and onboarding; Manage organizational structure through creating, planning and limiting employee positions.
-Maintain a record of workforce data through assigned positions; Develop the workforce through learning, performance and career pathing; Manage the operational deployment of salaried and hourly workers to capture time worked and absences; Deliver tools to assist employers in managing country-specific compliance with legislation and agreements pertaining to data residency and labor laws; Integrate with notable enterprise applications (e.g., finance, procurement).
+Gartner defines HCM suites for 1,000+ employee enterprises as cloud applications that deliver functionality for attracting, developing, engaging, administering and rewarding employees.
+HCM suites for 1,000+ employee enterprises are designed to support transactions and/or analytical processing on a cloud architecture for more than one of the following use cases within a single integrated solution: 1.
+Manage organization and employee data, life cycle processes and transactional employee/manager self-service.
+2. Manage organizational structure through creating, planning, monitoring and controlling job positions.
+Maintain a record of workforce data through assigned positions for effective workforce management and budget planning.
+3. Attract, select and onboard talent through recruiting, internal mobility and onboarding.
+4. Retain and develop the workforce through compensation, learning, performance and career pathing.
+5. Pay employees timely and accurately along with essential benefits to address employee requirements in health, retirement, wellness and/or well-being.
+6. Manage the operational deployment of salaried and hourly workers to capture time, attendance and absences.
+7. Deliver tools to assist employers in managing country-specific compliance with legislation and agreements pertaining to data residency and labor laws.
+8. Integrate with notable enterprise applications and provide robust reporting capabilities (e.g., finance, procurement).

 Gartner defines cloud human capital management (HCM) suites for regional and/or sub-1,000+ employee enterprises as cloud application suites that deliver functionality for attracting, developing, engaging, retaining and managing employees.
 Cloud HCM suites for regional and/or sub-1,000 employee enterprises are designed to support transactions and/or analytical processing for more than one of the following use cases within a single integrated solution: Manage organization and employee historical data, life cycle processes and transactional employee/manager self-service; Attract and retain talent through sourcing, applicant tracking, onboarding, performance management and learning; Manage organizational structure through creating, planning and limiting employee positions.
 Maintain a record of workforce data through assigned positions; Manage the operational deployment of salaried and hourly workers to capture time worked and absences; Deliver tools to help employers manage country-specific compliance with legislation and agreements pertaining to data residency and labor laws.